Can't find an answer? Ask a Question

 How do I apply for a student loan with TRU-OL?

 The easiest and fastest way to apply for a student loan is to complete the StudentAid BC application online.
-You may also complete and submit a paper application, available from TRU-OL Financial Aid Awards Office.
-For more information on full-time assistance click here.
+You may also complete and submit a paper application, available from Student Awards & Financial Support.

 TRU-OL students receive the same consideration as other students applying for assistance.
 The primary difference is that while TRU-OL gives you 30 weeks (roughly seven months) to complete a standard 3-credit course, you must complete the coursework in 17 weeks (four months) to be considered full-time and qualify for student loans.